FAQ & Reports

 Olam is developing a better understanding of other palm standards and their application in the African context, however we believe that RSPO remains the strongest multi stakeholder standard at this point in time.
 Through our involvement in coffee and cocoa, we have developed considerable knowledge and experience with Rainforest Alliance, much of which we can transfer to our palm operations.
 The Olam Corporate Responsibility and Sustainability team plays a critical role in advising sustainability functions across product teams, based on this knowledge.

 Olam Palm proactively participates in international RSPO working groups among other initiatives to share our experience working under other certification schemes but also developing palm in Africa, where some RSPO members have planned plantation developments.
 Our commitment to transparency has led us into productive and mutually beneficial discussions with NGO stakeholders, contributing to improvements in our own practices as well as a better understanding for local experts and NGOs of the palm oil sector.
-Lastly, we played a significant part in promoting the National Interpretation of RSPO in Gabon, which should be finalised later in 2015.
+Lastly, we played a significant part in promoting the National Interpretation of RSPO in Gabon, which was finalised in 2016.

 Currently Olam Palm Gabon has no FFB suppliers from independent or schemed smallholders.
 The first smallholders’ initiative was launched by Republic of Gabon in December 2014 (SOTRADER), and nurseries have been set up to supply future smallholder growers.
 It will be several years before the first growers can start harvesting and supplying Olam.